 Funds will support highly focused projects from individual investigators with the goal of generating preliminary data sufficient to support an application for independent research through traditional National Institutes of Health (NIH) mechanisms.
 Funding for projects will range from \$40,000 to \$50,000 depending on budgetary needs and number of selected applications.

-The deadline for submission is Monday November 20, 2023 at 5:00 pm.
+Submission deadline is Monday November 3, 2025 at 5:00 pm.
 Send a single PDF file of the assembled application to cynthia.wetzel@cchmc.org.

 Questions should be sent to either: